Born in France, Olivier Wecxsteen graduated from the Princess Grace Academy of Monaco directed by Marika Besobrasova.

 In 2009, he joined the faculty of the San Francisco Ballet School.
 In 2013 he joined the English National Ballet School, where he taught for two seasons.
 Between 2015 and 2017, he worked as Trainee Program teacher at the Dutch National Ballet Academy.

-In 2018, Olivier Wecxsteen was appointed Associate Artistic Director of the European School of Ballet.
+In 2018, Olivier Wecxsteen was appointed Associate Artistic Director of the European School of Ballet and took over the position of Artistic Director in 2021.